-We are looking for an experienced front‐end web developer to join our team in Oslo.
-You will be working closely with product developers, data scientists, engineers and designers to deliver a high‐end product for the finance industry.
+We are expanding, and are looking for a senior front-end web developer to join our team in Oslo.
+This role will have significant impact on how the Exabel product evolves, and we want you to be able to make the technological decisions for our front-end development.
+Our main product principle is "Usability first", and you will be working closely with the rest of our excellent team of product developers, data scientists, mathematicians, software engineers and designers to deliver a high-end product for the finance industry.

 We are a young company, and we are conscious of establishing a stimulating culture in the team.
 We do well when you do well.
 To get a glimpse of what life at Exabel might be like, check out our guide for new employees.Guide for new employees →